Pet . Therapy. Notes...

 His companionship enriched my life in ways I could have never imagined.
 He was truly the love of my life, my once-in-a-lifetime dog.
 He gave me the best days of my life, and when he died, the worst.
 EVERYTHING changed.
 My life split into the Before and After.
 My grief journey became complicated when I struggled to attach to the dog I subsequently adopted.
 Months of debilitating grief passed, and I found myself on a journey to understand what I was going through and how to move forward.

 As a lifelong journaler, I turned to what I did best.
-I wrote, and wrote, and wrote...
+I wrote, and wrote, and wrote some more...
 I began to refer to my writing as “Pet Therapy Notes."
 I discovered the power of the pen to paper in healing, and I want to share that with you.
-I am also developing a virtual "First-Aid" kit for grief that is continuously updated with new themes around pet loss.